 - Multifactor authentication: MFA, 2FA, or third-factor authentication, are essential to achieving Zero Trust.
 These controls provide another layer of verification to every user inside and outside the enterprise, and should be triggered by risk increases or anomalous traffic.

-- Microsegmentation: Micro-perimeters act as border control within the system, preventing any unauthorized lateral movement.
+- Microsegmentation: Micro-perimeters act as border control within the system, identity/credential, and preventing any unauthorized lateral movement.
 The organization can segment based on user group, location or logically grouped applications.

 4. Monitor the network continuously.